 • either the specific bike or the type of bike you're interested in

 • the day -- either Saturday or Sunday -- on which you'd prefer to demo

 Note that you do not need include your information on your questionnaire AND email us separately.
 Just doing either one OR the other will be great.

 - Can I use a demo bike for both camp days?

 - The policy with demo bikes is to give as many participants as possible the chance demo once, before giving any one participant the chance to demo twice.
 In other words, if you use a demo bike for one day, you’ll be able to use one for the other day only as long as there isn’t someone else who hasn’t yet had the opportunity waiting already “in line”.

-If you aren't planning on bringing a bike to camp at all, check in with Lu to see if she has an idea of the demand on the demo program for your particular weekend.
-If it looks like she'll only have a demo available for you for one of the days, she’ll offer you some rental suggestions.
+If you aren't planning on bringing a bike to camp at all, check in with us to see if we have an idea of the demand on the demo program for your particular weekend.
+If it looks like we’ll only have a demo available for you for one of the days, we’ll offer you some rental suggestions.
 Many of the host shops actually offer camp participants discounted pricing on rentals.